-Following a discovery phase of work, Southwark have begun an alpha phase of work, with help from dxw digital, to see how we might access clear and timely information on the affordable housing stock in the borough. in addition, we also want to be able to monitor this information on a frequent basis and make it publically available in an easy and clearly presentable way.
+Following a discovery phase of work, Southwark have begun an alpha phase of work, with help from dxw digital, to see how we might access clear and timely information on the affordable housing stock in the borough.
+In addition, we also want to be able to monitor this information on a frequent basis and make it publically available in an easy and clearly presentable way.

 At the kick-off workshop we structured the session around dxw's key discovery questions.
-It was well attended by a selection of senior stakeholders from within Southwark’s planning, housing and legal teams, and uncovered interesting insights around the motivations for initiating this project.
+It was well attended by a selection of senior stakeholders from within Southwark’s planning and housing and legal teams, and uncovered interesting insights around the motivations for initiating this project.
 We used this session to start building a list of the issues that this work could start to address.

 Why are we doing it?